Published market hub · 2026-05

 DSCR quick screen

-Start with the public max-PITIA proxy of about $917/mo at a 1.20x DSCR floor, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Use about $1,083/mo as the public first-pass monthly payment ceiling at a 1.20x DSCR read, then pass on deals that need materially more room before taxes, insurance, vacancy, and capex.

 • Directional only.
-Pressure-test the payment range in the calculator before treating this market screen as a full green light.
+Pressure-test the payment range in the calculator before application.

 Public directional screen only.
 Validate against your actual scenario.